Join the Project to

 - Vitamin D could prevent 50% of preterm births, and cut the risk of preeclampsia, gestational diabetes, and prenatal infections in HALF

-- More than 80% of pregnant women are deficient in vitamin D, and these women are five times more likely to give birth to a deficient baby than mothers with adequate levels
+- More than 80% of pregnant women are deficient in vitamin D (even those taking prenatal vitamins), and these women are five times more likely to give birth to a deficient baby than mothers with adequate levels

-- Routine screening is a simple and necessary step to preventing vitamin D deficiency, solving this epidemic, and protecting our children NOW and in future generations
+- Routine screening and supplementation are simple and necessary steps to preventing vitamin D deficiency, solving this epidemic, and protecting our children NOW and in future generations

-GrassrootsHealth is excited to be launching the Protect our Children NOW!
-Program in San Diego.
-As the leader of the world’s largest vitamin D outreach project (D*action), we are bringing our scientific, educational, and program resources to the San Diego community to provide a proven approach to public health promotion, helping the community SHINE with the results of vitamin D health for pregnant women and their children.
+GrassrootsHealth is launching the Protect our Children NOW! project nation-wide.
+As the leader of the world’s largest vitamin D outreach project (D*action), we are bringing our scientific, educational, and program resources to each community to provide a proven approach to public health promotion, helping the community SHINE with the results of vitamin D health for pregnant women and their children.

 How do we solve it?